featherplain/amethyst/README.md

         $ cd path/to/directory ; npm install

 2. To run gulp tasks with proxy mode, Set hostname on line 18 in gulpfile.js.
+Default is `amethyst.dev`.

-        'vhost'          : 'example.dev'
+        'vhost'          : 'amethyst.dev'

 2. Run gulp.
 You don't need to install gulp globally.